 Level 3 continues reviewing through all grammatical concepts while adding topics such as verbals, implied subjects, rhetorical questions, verb tenses, subject-verb agreement, and more complex punctuation and usage.

 WOL is a very interactive curriculum that involves reading, writing, speaking, and listening along with choral recitation and some hands-on activities and games.
 While parts of the lessons are tightly structured, many lesson activities allow for discussion or open-ended responses.

-The challenges of choral recitation and adapting activities intended for groups might be limiting features for some homeschoolers.
-WOL should work best for group classes or for homeschooling parents who have the time to devote to teaching the lessons one-on-one.
+The challenge of choral recitation without a group might be a limiting feature for some homeschoolers.
+WOL should work best for group classes, but it should also work well for homeschooling parents who have the time to devote to teaching the lessons one-on-one.